 For newer OTTs, the single revenue model will be a safe bet.
 It allows your small team to focus on getting good at generating revenue optimization from one single model before expanding.

 Other Revenue Methods for VOD Businesses

-Aside from the 4 major revenue models, there are other unconventional ways OTT streaming services platforms can monetize.
-One strategy to maximize revenue from your loyal subscribers is the premium video on demand model (PVOD).
+Aside from the four major revenue models, there are other unconventional ways OTT streaming services platforms can monetize.
+One strategy to maximize revenue from your loyal subscribers is the premium video-on-demand model (PVOD).
 The selling point of this model is immediacy.
 Users pay a premium fee to enjoy early access to specific content.
 Disney+ adopted this model, where users pay an additional $25 to watch Mulan on the first day of its release.

 Newer players to the game can even consider donations, similar to PBS’s revenue model.
-However, you need to ensure that you offer quality content that can instill loyalty among your audience.
+However, you must ensure that you offer quality content that can instill loyalty among your audience.

 Sponsored content is another opportunity to make money.
 This strategy is very similar to what several YouTubers are doing.
 Yet, bear in mind that you need to cultivate a strong following for brands to work with your platform.

-As you better understand and engage your consumers over time, don’t be surprised that you would need to change your revenue optimization software system.
+As you better understand and engage your consumers over time, don't be surprised that you will need to change your revenue optimization software system.

 Creating a revenue model is no easy, snap-of-the-finger task.
 OTT streaming services should engage in A/B testing and make decisions using qualitative analytics tools.
 The Evergent Revenue and Customer Management Platform offer a comprehensive, carrier-grade solution that helps companies reduce time to market for products and services, minimize subscriber churn, simplify complex monetization models, and run back-office processes more efficiently.
 To learn more about how to reduce involuntary churn, please go through Evergent’s eBook.